-- Short visits with a certified family nurse practitioner who can diagnose, treat, and write prescriptions for common illnesses and conditions.
+- Short telehealth visits with a healthcare provider who can diagnose, treat, and write prescriptions for common illnesses and conditions.

 - Laboratory services: mono tests, strep tests, urinalysis, and pregnancy tests.
 STI screening and lab send outs stop approximately 2 1/2 weeks prior to the end of the school year and before student breaks.
 Students needing other labs drawn may take outside provider lab orders to the Northfield Hospital laboratory.
 To avoid out of network charges, students may need to first establish care with a Northfield Family clinic provider.
 Students are responsible for checking with insurance before having labs drawn.

 - Reproductive care including contraceptive counseling, oral contraceptives, emergency contraception, and limited sexually transmitted infection screening.
 Students may bring in prescribed single dose Depo provera shots for administration.
 Costs for oral contraceptives prescribed and purchased through St Olaf Health Service can be paid with Ole card or student account.
 STI screening-gonorrhea and chlamydia can be sent out and paid for with an Ole card or insurance can be billed.
 HIV screening can also be done in Health Service.
 Other STI screening will be billed to insurance.